pennane/peigom/README.md

 ![Bot token creation](https://i.imgur.com/bMciwCc.png)

-To install dependencies run these in the wanted directory:
+To install dependencies run this in the wanted directory:
 ```
 npm --install
-npm install ffmpeg-binaries
-npm install node-opus

 ```

 In 'bot/config/' edit the `default.json` file: